dmi3kno/ilbm-article/ilbm_article.md

 ## Quantile distributions

 Statistical methods utilizing QF and QDF were pioneered by the seminal work of @parzen1979NonparametricStatisticalData.
 Today the research area of quantile distributions is an active field of interest for many scientists.
-The most popular quantile distributions covered in the literature are generalized *g-and-h* and its sibling *g-and-k* distribution [@haynes2005BayesianEstimationGandk; @jacob2017LikelihoodCalculationGandk; @prangle2017GkPackageGandk; @rayner2002NumericalMaximumLikelihood], Generalized Lambda Distribution, known as GLD [@aldeni2017FamiliesDistributionsArising; @chalabi2012FlexibleDistributionModeling; @dedduwakumara2021EfficientEstimatorParameters; @fournier2007EstimatingParametersGeneralizeda; @freimer1988StudyGeneralizedTukey], Wakeby distribution [@rahman2015ApplicabilityWakebyDistribution] and Govindarajulu distribution [@nair2012GovindarajuluDistributionProperties; @nair2013QuantileBasedReliabilityAnalysis].
+The most popular quantile distributions covered in the literature are generalized *g-and-h* and its sibling *g-and-k* distribution [@haynes2005BayesianEstimationGandk; @jacob2017LikelihoodCalculationGandk; @prangle2017GkPackageGandk; @rayner2002NumericalMaximumLikelihood], Generalized Lambda Distribution, known as GLD [@aldeni2017FamiliesDistributionsArising; @chalabi2012FlexibleDistributionModeling; @dedduwakumara2021EfficientEstimatorParameters; @fournier2007EstimatingParametersGeneralized; @freimer1988StudyGeneralizedTukey], Wakeby distribution [@rahman2015ApplicabilityWakebyDistribution] and Govindarajulu distribution [@nair2012GovindarajuluDistributionProperties; @nair2013QuantileBasedReliabilityAnalysis].
+Multivariate version of the quantile distributions have been explored in the past [@field2006MultivariateGandhDistribution; @serfling2002QuantileFunctionsMultivariate], but they are not widely adopted in the the scientific literature.

 Although in this paper we focus on the parametric quantile distributions, the quantile distributions parameterized by the quantile-probability pairs ("quantile-parametrized" quantile distributions) are also worth a mention.
-The most prominent examples are the Johnson QPD (J-QPD) and its generalization [@hadlock2017JohnsonQuantileParameterizedDistributions; @hadlock2019GeneralizedJohnsonQuantileParameterized], as well as the metalog distribution [@keelin2016MetalogDistributions; @keelin2011QuantileParameterizedDistributions].
+The most prominent examples are the Myerson distribution [@myerson2005ProbabilityModelsEconomic] Johnson QPD (J-QPD) and its generalization [@hadlock2017JohnsonQuantileParameterizedDistributions; @hadlock2019GeneralizedJohnsonQuantileParameterized], as well as the Simple Q-Normal[@keelin2011QuantileParameterizedDistributions] and metalog distribution [@keelin2016MetalogDistributions].
 These distributions play an important role in representing expert beliefs about the variables, parameters or quantities of interest, although they don't lend themselves easily as sampling distributions due to the special nature of their parameterization.

 # Bayesian inference with quantile functions